Campaign of the Month: October 2017

 GM’s Note: Significant spoilers for the adventure logs follow below in Stories Ten and beyond.

 George Smith briefly spoke to Pietro over an exhibit at the Contemporary Arts Center.
 It involved a live performance piece that Pietro deemed impractical to imitate or steal.
 George joked with him not to disturb the “faux-liage.”

-Micheal Kelly encountered Pietro feeding on Veronica and promptly threw off the thief to claim her as his.
+Micheal Kelly encountered Pietro feeding on Veronica during the 1940s and promptly threw off the thief to claim her as his.
 Pietro insulted Micheal and called him a “monkey”, but declined to get into a physical altercation with the hulking Brujah, instead slinking away to plot revenge.
 Veronica seemed to enjoy watching her lovers fight over her.